Quick take: Boosting your top line revenue is great, but you should never lose sight of your profits.

 “One way to maximize margins which also has other significant benefits is to have 100% visibility of inventory.
 By doing so, this minimizes markdowns and thus margin erosion.
 Zara are a particularly good example of this,” says Andrew Busby, Founder & CEO at Retail Reflections.

-He adds, “Another way to maximize margins is to have an effective Product Information Management (PIM) system.
 With multiple channels and especially given the rapid rise of fast fashion — for example, ASOS adds around 5,000 new products each week to its website — giving the entire enterprise full, consistent visibility of product inventory means being agile and able to respond rapidly to shifting trends and constant changes in demand.”

 2. Elevate your brand and increase the perceived value of your merchandise